Where you’ll be working: Neonatal Intensive Care Unit

 We are seeking a consultant who will provide excellent, family centred clinical services to children and their families as part of a multi-disciplinary team.
 You will therefore be expected to participate in review and improvement activities, as well as the training and education of staff.

-Applicants will hold FRACP (Neonatal/Perinatal or equivalent) and hold or be eligible for registration with the Medical Council of New Zealand as a Specialist in Perinatal and Neonatal Medicine.
+Applicants will hold FRACP (Neonatal/Perinatal or equivalent) and be eligible for registration with the Medical Council of New Zealand as a Specialist in Perinatal and Neonatal Medicine.

-Demonstrated clinical experience managing newborns with surgical and cardiac conditions.
+1. Demonstrated clinical experience managing newborns with surgical and cardiac conditions

-If you are interested in this opportunity, please apply online an attach an up to date copy of your CV for consideration.
+If you are interested in this position, please apply online and attach an up to date copy of your CV for consideration.